Target Field

 If driving to Target Field is your preferred choice, you can either park in the lots run by the Twins, or in a private lot or garage in the downtown area.

 The team-operated parking garages (called “ramps” here), A, B, and C, provide convenient parking near the stadium.
-The rate is $20 (plus $1.40 in fees), and trust us — it’s just better to pay for it in advance.
+The rate can vary from game to game, but trust us — it’s just better to pay for it in advance.
 These spots are the most convenient, as they are only a 5-minute walk from Target Field, and are connected to the ballpark via the indoor Skyway.

 The Minnesota Twins website recommends using the SpotHero app to find parking for games, but you can also use the ParkWhiz app, as both provide essentially the same service.
 Both apps list available spots in the Target Field ramps A, B, and C next to the stadium.
 They will also show parking options in the surrounding parts of the city.